icopy-site/awesome/docs/awesome/awesome-cpp.md

 * [oat++](https://github.com/oatpp/oatpp) - Light, zero-dependency framework to create high-performance web-services.
 [Apache-2.0] [website](https://oatpp.io/)
 * [Pistache](http://pistache.io/) - Pistache is a C++ REST framework written in pure C++11 with no external dependency.
 [Apache2]
 * [QDjango](https://github.com/jlaine/qdjango/) - A web framework written in C++ and built on top of the Qt library.
 Where possible it tries to follow django's API, hence its name.
 [LGPL]
-* [TreeFrog Framework](https://github.com/treefrogframework/treefrog-framework) - High-speed and full-stack web application framework based on C++ and Qt, which supports HTTP and WebSocket protocol (https://github.com/fffaraz/awesome-cpp/blob/master/with O/R mapping).
+* [TreeFrog Framework](https://github.com/treefrogframework/treefrog-framework) - High-speed and full-stack web application framework based on C++ and Qt, which supports HTTP and WebSocket protocol (with O/R mapping).
 [BSD] [website](http://www.treefrogframework.org/)
 * [Wt](http://www.webtoolkit.eu/wt) - A C++ library for developing web applications.
 [GPL/Commercial]

 ## XML